 - What challenges or roadblocks do you need help with?

 - Is there anything else on your mind?

-Often times the conversation during a 1:1 stagnates -- it was a slow week, so there was no big roadblocks or the employee is an introvert who is hesitant to open up.
-This is where it’s time for the manager to start asking questions to draw out the key issues from employees.
+Often times the conversation during a 1:1 stagnates — perhaps a slow week resulted in no roadblocks, or a new hire feels hesitant about being candid.
+This is where it’s time for the manager to ask questions rooted in empathy and care.
 Some questions we’ve found effective:

 Short and Long Term Goals

 - How can we help improve your day-to-day work?

 - How are you feeling about your current projects?

 - What would you like to work on next quarter?

 - A year from now, what do you want to have accomplished?